revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/04-Components.md

         `]
 })
 ```
-- You can use `styleUrls` property Keep the CSS code separately in its own file to style your component's HTML template.
+- You can use the `styleUrls` property Keep the CSS code separately in your file to style your component's HTML template.

 ```ts
 @Component({